-- Chapter 1 and 2 give a general presentation of the EBGL requirement and the allocation process based on economic efficiency analysis; - Chapter 3 provides background information regarding day-ahead and intraday market coupling, and balancing capacity markets; - Chapter 4 covers the assessment of the market value of CZC.
-The principles of the required CZCA optimisation (cost benefit analysis) are provided; - Chapter 5 introduces a comprehensive description of the economic efficiency analysis.
-The mathematical description and firmness regimes are emphasized; - Chapter 6 is dedicated to the public consultation process for this EE CZCA methodology.
+- Chapter 1 and 2 give a general presentation of the EBGL requirement and the market-based allocation process methodology; - Chapter 3 provides background information regarding day-ahead and intraday market coupling, and balancing capacity markets; - Chapter 4 covers the assessment of the market value of CZC.
+The principles of the required CZCA optimization (cost benefit analysis) are provided; - Chapter 5 introduces a comprehensive description of the market-based allocation process; - Chapter 6 introduces a comprehensive description of the inverted market-based allocation process; - Chapter 7 introduces a comprehensive description of the economic efficiency allocation process; - Chapter 8 provides a high-level description of the sharing of congestion income of cross zonal capacity; - Chapter 9 provides background information regarding firmness regime of cross zonal capacity; - Chapter 10 is dedicated to the Public Consultation about the MB CZCA methodology and the EE CZCA methodology.